alphalemon/alphalemon-docs/cookbook/add-custom-route.rst

 .. note::

-    Deploying for the stage environment to develop this new page, keeps you safe from adding something under development, in production.
+    Deploying for the stage environment to develop this new page keeps you safe from adding something under development, whilst in production.

 When AlphaLemon CMS completes the deploying operation, open a new tab in your browser and enter in the stage dev environment: **http://localhost/stage_dev.php/en/product/1**

 .. note::

-    Oviously you need at least a record in your table to see the page correctly rendered, otherwise you get an exception.
+    Obviously you will need to have at least one record in your table to see the page correctly rendered, otherwise you get an exception.

 Conclusion
 ----------

-The result does not look so good to see, but this is not the pourpose of this tutorial.
+The result does not look impressive, but this is not the purpose of this tutorial.

-Despite of this you have learned how to add a custom route to a website powered by AlphaLemon CMS and how to manage data from a database, using **Doctrine** Orm instead of **Propel**.
+You have now learned how to add a custom route to a website powered by AlphaLemon CMS and how to manage data from a database, using **Doctrine** ORM instead of **Propel**.

 .. class:: fork-and-edit

-Found a typo ?
-Something is wrong in this documentation ? `Just fork and edit it !`_
+Found a typo?
+Is something not correct in this documentation? `Just fork and edit it!`_

-.. _`Just fork and edit it !`: https://github.com/alphalemon/alphalemon-docs
+.. _`Just fork and edit it!`: https://github.com/alphalemon/alphalemon-docs
 .. _`Add a new App-Block`: http://www.alphalemon.com/add-a-new-block-app-to-alphalemon-cms